Wiggins scores 40 as short-handed Warriors beat Grizzlies

 But the Golden State guards filled the scoring void starting in the first half – Wiggins had 27 points and Poole added 17.
 That took the lead to as many as 21 before the Warriors held a 67-48 advantage at halftime.

+“Steph’s a big part of this team.
+He’s what makes this team go.
+With him being out, it was like everybody had to step up.
+I just tried to be aggressive from the start,” Wiggins said, adding: “I just tried to fill in as much as I could, do what I can to help the team go.”

 Memphis’ offense was lackluster through the first half, shooting 42% and committing 10 turnovers.
 That kept the Grizzlies’ fast-pace offense in low gear, managing only two fast-break points before halftime.
+They finished with 11 for the game.

 The ballhandling problems continued after the break, with Memphis committing seven more turnovers as Golden State maintained its 19-point advantage.